 CSEPs are entitled to free medical treatment at HA's GOPCs, subject to the availability of quota, verification of eligibility through the ECS or presentation of a valid G.F.
 181 (revised 2008) or Try.
 447 (revised 2008), and production of valid proof of identity by CSEPs.
 Discs are issued at GOPCs to indicate the order and time of consultation.

-A number of priority discs are reserved for serving civil servants during normal day sessions, at the beginning of the morning and / or the afternoon session at most of the GOPCs.
+A number of priority discs are reserved for serving civil servants during normal day sessions, at the beginning of the morning and / or the afternoon session at most of the GOPCs (except Sundays and public holidays).
+Priority discs are also reserved in clinic sessions in the evening from Monday to Friday (except public holidays) in Tuen Mun Clinic (TMC) under a pilot scheme.
 The main purpose of giving civil servants priority treatment is to enable them to return to work, if considered fit, as early as possible in order to maintain normal workforce.
-Hence, no priority discs will be given to pensioners, or eligible dependants of civil servants or pensioners, or in clinic sessions in the evening, Sundays and public holidays.
+Hence, no priority discs will be given to pensioners, or eligible dependants of civil servants or pensioners.

 In general, the registration hours for the civil servants priority discs at the GOPCs are from 8:45 a.m. to 9:30 a.m. for the morning session and from 1:45 p.m. to 2:30 p.m. for the afternoon session, except for a few GOPCs in remote areasNote.
 Any unused priority discs after 9:30 a.m. and 2:30 p.m. respectively will be released to members of the public.
 This notwithstanding, civil servants who turn up at the GOPCs after 9:30 a.m. and 2:30 p.m. respectively will be attended to provided that the number of priority discs given to civil servants during the session has not exceeded the stipulated priority discs quota.